 L&I continues to focus on improving compliance with prevailing wage requirements by educating employers and workers.
-In FY 2019, the Prevailing Wage program conducted 30 workshops on prevailing wage requirements around the state, reaching more than 1,140 contractors, businesses, and workers.
+In FY 2020, the Prevailing Wage program conducted 20 workshops on prevailing wage requirements around the state, reaching more than 760 contractors, businesses, and workers.
+Workshops were completed in-person until COVID safety measures were enacted.
+Since March 2020, workshops have been held remotely.